 In feminist therapy, the idea is NOT about blaming males for the problems of women but rather identifying the impact sexism has within one’s life.
 The goal is to help all genders learn about and explore the impact that systemic sexism, social roles of gender, and expectations placed upon us due to our gender have on us as individuals, couples, families and in the larger social context.
 It is an empowering form of therapy aimed at helping women gain an understanding about the impact gender has on our lives, how to define our lives according to our own terms, to become truer to who we are as individuals and within our interpersonal relationships.
 Feminist therapy deals with understanding a social system that is oppressive to women, that directly impacts women’s lives on every level.

 Women’s Life Within Society

-Women’s lives are complex.
+Women’s issues and lives are complex.
 Enough never seems to be a word in our vocabulary, certainly not in other people’s expectations of us.
 As we reach for our dreams and our goals, we encounter many obstacles; obstacles that arise because of our gender.
 Everyone else’s needs come before our own.
 This is expected of us.
 We are supposed to be the world’s caretakers, mothers, super-women, and better at everything we do in the workplace but are expected to accept little credit or financial recognition.
 Our bodies are seen as expendable, messy, sexual, and maternal.
 They are defined by their use for men and society and then lastly, for ourselves.
 We are defined by what we are not, not who we are.
 Thus, having a place to go where these social expectations and roles upon us can be examined, understood within a larger context, we can grow stronger and find our place in the world.
 In addition, our relationships can improve dramatically when our partners (male & female) understand the impact sexism has upon a relationship.
 Sexism hurts everyone, not just women.
 It makes all of us unhappy.